Supporting Chinese lawyers to advocate the rule of law in China

 Case Summary

-Tang Jingling, born in the 1970s, of Guangzhou, Guangdong Provence, was a lawyer at the Huazhijie Law Firm prior to losing his license to practice in 2006.
-His clients have included villagers combating corruption; children who suffered brain damage as a result of vaccinations; relatives of those killed by counterfeit medicines; uncompensated victims of land grabs; and arrested rights defenders, including Guo Feixiong.
-After being effectively disbarred, Mr. Tang has become a leading proponent and educator on the topic of non-violent civil disobedience in China.
+Tang Jingling was born in the 1970s.
+He practiced law at the Huazhijie Law Firm in Guangzhou, Guangdong province prior to 2006, when lost his license.
+His clients included villagers fighting corruption, children who suffered brain damage as a result of vaccinations, relatives of those killed by counterfeit medicines, uncompensated victims of land grabs, and arrested rights defenders including Guo Feixiong.

-On Feb.
-2, 2006, Mr. Tang was working with activist Guo Feixiong on an election recall case in Taishi.
-As he left Mr. Guo’s residence, a group of unidentified men began to follow him; one of them hit him in the head from behind.
-The group surrounded him, hitting him and stomping on his feet, before he was able to reach a police station.
-The police refused to accept a complaint.
+On February 2, 2006, Mr. Tang was working with activist Guo Feixiong on an election recall case in Taishi.
+As he left Mr. Guo’s residence, a group of unidentified men began to follow him and one of them hit him in the head from behind.
+The group surrounded him, hit him again and stomped on his feet.
+He escaped and went to the local police station to report the crime, but he police refused to process a complaint.

-A few weeks later, in April of 2006, Mr. Tang lost his professional registration when the Hauzhijie Law Firm, under pressure from authorities, did not sponsor the renewal of his license to practice law.
+A few weeks later, in April of 2006, Mr. Tang lost his license to practice when the Hauzhijie Law Firm, under pressure from authorities, refused to sponsor his annual license renewal.

-After his disbarment, Mr. Tang has continued to be harassed by law enforcement officials.
-On Nov.
-27, 2009, Mr. Tang was a guest lecturer at the Guangzhou College of Vocational Technology on the topic of internet censorship and Twitter.
-A member of the campus security force sat in on his class, eventually halting the lecture, arresting him, and taking him to the police station for interrogation.
+After his disbarment, Mr. Tang continued to be harassed by law enforcement officials.
+On November 27, 2009, he was a guest lecturer at the Guangzhou College of Vocational Technology on the topic of internet censorship and Twitter.
+A member of the campus security force sat in on his class, stopped the lecture, arrested Mr. Tang, and took him to the local police station for interrogation.
 He was released after three hours of questioning.

 Other Resources